-Special education teachers make sure all students can learn, regardless of ability or other special needs.
+Special education teachers prepare all students to learn, regardless of ability or other special needs.
 A special education degree prepares you to tackle some of the most pressing challenges in K-12 education today.
-But you also have the reward of creating opportunities for students who may have given up on school.
 Special education majors study all four major subjects: English, math, science, and social studies in addition to learning how to teach.
-They also develop techniques for teaching and assessing students with special needs, including gifted learners in preparation for licensure.
+They also develop techniques for teaching and assessing students with special needs, including gifted learners, in preparation for licensure.

 BC’s Unique Program

 Are you ready to learn how you can change lives with a special education degree?
-Complete our information request form today or schedule a campus visit.
+Complete our information request form today and schedule a campus visit.

 The Teacher Education Handbook is the guide to all of the policies and procedures for students entering the Teacher Education Program (TEP).